-In 2007 the Board adopted a process to require timely filing of the FDS.
-In 2016 the City Auditor completed a Performance Audit of the financial disclosure process and recommended that the Ethics Office audit the financial disclosure statements for potential errors, omissions, and potential conflicts of interest.
-An audit by the Ethics Office was completed for 2017.
-This report provides the results of the 2018 audit.
+In 2007, the Atlanta Ethics Board (now the Governing Board of the Office of the Inspector General) adopted a process to require timely filing of the FDS.
+In 2016, the City Auditor completed a Performance Audit of the financial disclosure process and recommended that the Ethics Division (previously the Ethics Office) audit financial disclosure statements for potential errors, omissions, and potential conflicts of interest.
+This report provides the results of the 2019 audit completed by the Ethics Division.

-Results of 2017 Financial Disclosure Statement Audit
+Results of the 2018 Financial Disclosure Statement Audit